 Offer a Competitive Buyer's Agent Commission

 Check your listing agreement to determine if your listing agent is splitting the commission you're paying at least 50/50 with the buyer's agent.
-It's your money, so you can direct how much of that fee should go to the buyer's agent.
+It's your money, which means you can direct which funds go where.

 Increase Traffic Through Market Exposure